supershaneski/react-piano-openai/README.md

 # Motivation

-I am trying to test how an AI, in this case `OpenAI ChatGPT`, could help a developer to create something.
+I am trying to test how an AI, in this case `OpenAI ChatGPT`, could help a developer create something.

 Here are the screenshots of the conversation: